ritchie46/ritchievink.com/content/post/affinity_propagation.md

 {{< figure src="/img/post-14-affinity_propagation/data.png">}}

-In affinity propagation the data points can be seen as a network where all the data points send messages to all other points.
-The subject of these messages are the willingness of being exemplars.
-Exemplars are points that explain the other data points and are the most significant of their cluster.
+In Affinity Propagation the data points can be seen as a network where all the data points send messages to all other points.
+The subject of these messages are the willingness of the points being exemplars.
+Exemplars are points that explain the other data points 'best' and are the most significant of their cluster.
 A cluster only has one exemplar.
 All the data points want to collectively determine which data points are an exemplar for them.
 These messages are stored in two matrices.

 * The 'responsibility' matrix R. In this matrix, $r(i, k)$ reflects how well-suited point $k$ is to be an exemplar for point $i$.
 * The 'availability' matrix A. $a(i, k)$ reflects how appropriate it would be for point $i$ to choose point $k$ as its exemplar.

-Both matrices can be interpreted as log probabilities and are thus negative.
+Both matrices can be interpreted as log probabilities and are thus negative valued.

 Those two matrices actually represent a graph where every data point is connected with all other points.
 For five data points we could imagine a graph as seen below.